zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Gordon is interested in what Sadie has to say.
 Sadi e says, however, that all of this talk of dental work is a little unpleasant – “ maybe not good dinner conversation,” she says.
 Gordon says, “Maybe you’re  right,” – maybe that’s true.
 “It’s not always a good idea to talk shop over dinn er.”
 “To talk shop” (shop) has nothing to do with going out and buying things in a  store.
 Instead, it refers to talking about your work when you’re not at work – w hen you are at home or with friends or family.
 “To talk shop” is to talk about work outside of the normal times when you are working.

 That’s what Gordon is saying here – that it’s proba bly not a good idea for them, on this romantic date, to talk about their work.
 Sa die says, “Felina didn’t mention what you did for a living.”
-In other words, Sadie w ants to know what Gordon does, what his job is.
+In other words, Sadie wants to know what Gordon does, what his job is.
 Gordon says, “I’m a proctolo gist.”
 A “proctologist” (proctologist) is a doctor who specializes in probl ems of the rectum and “anus” (anus).

 Now, this is one I’m going to let you look up on yo ur own on the Internet, because I know that Dr. Tse put this word in the sc ript so that I would have to explain it, but this is one of those rare cases whe re I would like you to go onto your computer and put in “proctologist” (proctologi st) and “anus” (anus) and you will get that definition all by yourself.
 I know yo u can do it, so just go ahead and do it, and then I’ve done my job and you’ve done yo urs.

 But if you really don’t want to do that, a proctolo gist has to do with things related to your butt – to that part of the body that you si t on.
 See?
 Now you know why I don’t want to talk about it.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]